Craft Market and Mirador de Haria

 Once you have finished your market visit, drive up the LZ-10 to the newly renovated building and lookout point of Mirador de Haria.
 The stunning centre’s old building has been fully renovated to the classic Cesar Manrique style.
 This amazing lookout offers two glass floor walkways protruding from the natural volcanic rock landscape.
 Given the panoramic views, it can give the effect of flying over the unique landscape.
 You can see down to Haria itself and on to the Eco-Village of Finca de Arrieta and beyond to the ocean!
 If you struggle with standing on the glass walkways you will still see amazing views so It’s is well worth the visit!

-There is limited parking, so drive to the top of the hill and use the free car park.
+There is no parking provided on-site, so drive to the top of the hill and use the free car park, then you walk back down.
 On weekends there are minibus transfers bringing you to and from the lookout.